 In addition to our standard topical tracks, AASHE is piloting a new approach to program design called curated tracks for AASHE 2019.
 In this model, groups with expertise in a particular subject work with AASHE to select relevant sessions and design a cohesive program focused on that subject.
 We hope this alternative approach to program design will foster programmatic innovation and generate the kind of focused and higher-level content that attendees are seeking.
 Proposal submitters have the option to suggest their session for consideration for a relevant curated track via the Session Management System.

 This year, we will be featuring two curated tracks, as described below.
-We aren’t able to accept additional curated tracks for AASHE 2019, but we are hoping to feature more in subsequent years so please contact [email protected] if you are potentially interested in curating a track.
+We aren’t able to accept additional curated tracks for AASHE 2019, but we are hoping to feature more in subsequent years.
+Please contact email@example.com if you are potentially interested in curating a track.

 Campus as Living Lab Track